iamsajidjaved/pogosticking/README.md

-# Puppeteer Web Interaction Script
+# 🕵️‍♂️ Puppeteer Pogosticking Behavior Simulation Scrip

-Automate human-like browsing on Google search results using Puppeteer, with support for proxies, CAPTCHA solving, device emulation, and detailed logging.
+Automate human-like browsing behavior on Google Search results using Puppeteer — simulating "pogosticking" for SEO experiments.
+The script mimics a real user who clicks multiple search results while trying to find a satisfying answer to a query.

 ---